Stephen-c-Kelly/WorldLeaderQuiz/README.md

 ## Project Description

+(USE USERS instead of You'll of they )

-World Leaders is an online quiz game built to help you learn the names of more world leaders.
-You will be able to pick a global region, like Asia or Europe, and see a set of 20 of cards representing countries in that region.
-Upon clicking a card, users will see the name of the country, the official flag, and a series of multiple choice questions containing the name of the correct world leaders and 3 other leaders in the region.
-After you make a selection, you'll see if your choice was correct or incorrect (if in correct you'll also see the correct option).
+"World Leaders" is an online quiz game build to help you memorize the names of world leaders and where they INSERT WORD FOR LEAD OR DO BUSINESS.
+You will be able to pick a global region like Asia or Europe.
+During gameplay, users will see a series of 20 cards (presented individually) representing countries in that region.
+Below the country title and the official flag, users will see a multiple choice question with 4 options: the name of the correct world leader and 3 other leaders in the region.
+After you make a selection, you'll see if your choice was correct or incorrect (if incorrect, you'll also see the correct option).
+Users win if they are above 70% correct for the region.

-The game is not timed, you can take as long as you want to answer all the cards in the region.
+The game is not timed; you can take as long as you want to choose your answers.
 This game is built in HTML, CSS, and Javascript.

-I'd like to leverage an API or a Google Sheet to more easily update the names of the leaders after elections and include vector outlines of each country.
+I'd like to leverage an API or a Google Sheet to more easily update the names of the leaders after elections or world events, and include vector outlines of each country.
 I'd also like to integrate a 'hard' option with a countdown clock.

 ## Wire Frames

 **Initial Home View**

-View of homescreen where users can read instructions, select a region, and press play.
+View of homescreen where users can review instructions, select from 6 regions, and press play.

 **Gameplay - Card Detail View**

-Card centered in the screen containing the following:
+Country Card centered in the screen containing the following:

-- (optional) counter with number of cards remaining
-- namme of country
+- Name of country
-- 4 choices
+- 4 choices in a randomized order:
 -- 1 correct option
 -- 3 incorrect options (names taken from the list of leader's names in the region)
-- Next button (inactive on page load)
+- Next button (inactive until the user maakes a selection)
-- Play Again button (hidden until all cards have been played)

-Upon making a selection, users will see the correct and incorrect options in green and red.
+Upon making a selection, users will see the correct and incorrect options highlighted in green and red.
 Users will be able to click the next button to see another card in the stack

+**End of Game Detail View**
-After all cards have been played, the card design is updated to show the number of correct guesses and a play again button.
+After all cards have been played, the end of game view is triggered.

+- Final score and a percentage of correct answers
+- You win / You lose message.
+Above 60% is counted as a win
+- Play Again button

 #### MVP Goals

+As a player...
 - As a player, I want to be able to select a region of the world to start the game.
 - As a player, I want to see a card with the name of a country and 4 options for the name of the world leader.
 - As a player, I want to be able to reset the game if I selected the wrong region.